-The following Commercial guidance note Produced in partnership with Pat English and Emma Doherty of Matheson provides comprehensive and up to date legal information covering:
+The following Commercial practice note Produced in partnership with David O'Donnell and Cara Cooke of Mason Hayes & Curran provides comprehensive and up to date legal information covering:

 Ireland is consistently ranked as one of the most attractive locations globally in which to establish international operations.
 Ireland has succeeded in attracting some of the world’s largest companies to establish operations.
 These include some of the largest companies in the global technology, pharmaceutical, biosciences, manufacturing and financial industries.